joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 ## Noice-Cancelling Headphones -- Not Earbuds

-Over-ear noise-canelling headphones are great on any flight, even if no music is playing.
+Over-ear noise-cancelling headphones are great on any flight, even if no music is playing.
 The noise reduction alone is great for sleeping.
 The Sennheisers also have a small cord for use with the Edirol.

 But also earbuds -- I used them when riding, mostly for getting navigation instructions.

 ## Bike Clothes and Tools

-Amazingly, I never did wear any of the cycle-sport kit that had been packed, dutifully stashed in the Vincita.
-Instead I stuck with hiking gear, again washed in hotel sinks.
+Amazingly, I never did wear any of the cycle-sport kit that had been packed and dutifully stashed in the Vincita.
+Instead I stuck with hiking gear, repeatedly washed in hotel sinks.

-I have no idea why I brought an extra Tefal tire pump, whne the one attached to the Brompton is faster.
+I have no idea why I brought an extra Tefal tire pump, when the one already attached to the Brompton is faster.
 An old habit, I suppose.

 ## Zojirushi Water Bottle